microsoft/elk-acs-kubernetes/README.md

 1. In `Common Settings` panel, provide the following:
    * `Dns prefix` - The DNS name prefix of your Kubernetes controller.
 It should be the same as the `dns prefix` you specific in your Azure Service Principal.

    * `Registry url`- If using public registry e.g. Docker Hub.
 The solution will automatically create an Azure Container Registry to host image if it is empty.
+Ensure it can pull `elasticsearch `, `kibana` and `logstash` image from this public registry.
    * `Event hub namespace` - e.g. "myeventhub".
    * `Event hub key name` - event hub `SETTINGS` find `Shared access policies` e.g. "RootManageSharedAccessKey".
    * `Event hub key value` - SAS policy key value.